cbib/dypfish/README.md

 # Provided datasets

-Datasets corresponding to the results presented in the manuscript "DypFISH: Dynamic Patterned FISH to Interrogate RNA and Protein Spatial and Temporal Subcellular Distribution" by A. Savulescu et al. are available on the [accompanying website](http://dypfish.org). `data` directory both contains the corresponding `datset configuration` files (see explanation below) as well as plays the role of a place holder for the available data after download.
+Datasets corresponding to the results presented in the manuscript "DypFISH: Dynamic Patterned FISH to Interrogate RNA and Protein Spatial and Temporal Subcellular Distribution" by A. Savulescu et al. are available on the [accompanying website](http://dypfish.org).
+They should be appropriately placed under the `data` subdirectory, e.g. the `chx` dataset should uncompressed in the `data/savulescu/chx` subfolder.
+Each subdirectory  in `data` contains a README, configuration files (see explanation below) and will eventually stores all analysis results.

 # Installing DypFISH